Statement

 Bio

-Alaina Cherry is a painter based in Boston, MA.
-She recently completed her degrees in Visual Art and Cognitive Neuroscience at Brown University.
+Alaina Cherry is an American painter based in London, UK.
+She is in her second year of her MFA program at Goldsmiths University of London.
+Before moving to London in 2024, she completed her degrees in Visual Art and Cognitive Neuroscience Magna Cum Laude at Brown University.
 She utilizes oil and acrylic paints, fabric, and collage to create complex compositions that engage the viewer and force them to look closer.
 Alaina uses large-scale canvases and vibrant colors to emphasize the importance of representation, showcase gender and race dynamics, and allow her figures to fill the room.
 As a black queer woman, Alaina explores how these intersectional identities are influenced by strict societal norms and expectations.
-Alaina’s work has been included in nearly a dozen exhibitions since 2021 and she won first prize at the 43rd Annual Juried Exhibition at Brown University in 2023.
 Alaina’s first solo exhibition, “Inter/Intra Personal” debuted at the List Art Center in Providence, RI on March 1st, 2024.
-In the fall of 2024, she will begin her two-year MFA program at Goldsmiths University of London
+She has also shown in five group shows in London.
+She expects to finish her MFA program at Goldsmiths University of London in 2026.